CloudMax94/cadence.link/content/sequence-breaks/barrier-skip.md

 {{< yt gkMqf0Vvshs >}} _This specific variation is for version 1.1 as it makes use of the broken fall logic._
 _For other versions the setup has to be altered to get the player into position._

+### Zelda + Impa (co-op)
+**Exclusive to version 1.2.**

+Requires that you have access to Zelda's Balcony and Impa.
+The only way to fill both of these requirements is to start Single Character with Zelda as player 1 and Impa as player 2.

+By triggering Impa's vanish ability you can get her to teleport diagonally behind the other player.
+This allows you to teleport through the diagonal gap, since vanish ignores fence collision in version 1.2.

+{{< yt DPZ9D7lEj4U >}}

 ### Bounce Cancel (solo)
 **Exclusive to version 1.1 and 1.0.**